-- d.
-For Rental (Direct) Assistance details of clients and amount of assistance along with proof of payment on behalf of client. - 7) Once you have submitted your reimbursement request, your submission will be reviewed.
-If there are errors or questions you will be contacted by email.
-When your submission is accepted you will receive an email from DocuSign dse@docusign.net with a link "Review your Documents" within the email.
-Please make sure to check your junk mail and/or make emails from DocuSign a "safe sender" so that you do not miss these emails. - 8) Electronically Sign: Launch the link from DocuSign email.
-You will see the submitted form with two signature areas, it will prompt you to 'Confirm Signature' to electronically sign the form.
-Once electronically signed, a pop-up will inform you that you have finished signing and you will be offered the option to create an account select "No Thanks" unless you choose to sign up for a free trial.
-You do not need a personal DocuSign account to complete the reimbursement requests. - 9) Signing Complete: Once the Request has been signed by both the recipient and County Division staff DocuSign will send an email titled "Completed: KC General Reimbursement Request Form" with a link to the completed document.
-Use the link in the email to download and retain a copy of your reimbursement request. - 10) Routing for Payment: Once the approved request is signed by both the Housing and Homelessness Division and Grantee: - a.
-Division staff will submit the invoiced amount for payment to the Department of Commerce. - b.
-Invoice paperwork will be submitted to the County Accounting Department for issuing the payment. - 11) Payment: Kitsap County will pay the request for reimbursement within 30 days of its receipt of the completed request.
+- b.
+CHG and EHF Contractors must attach the Diverse Spend Reportable Expense Report. - c.
+EHF Contractors must also attach a copy of their General Ledger (GL) which indicates the claimed expenses related to the grant. - 6) Review: Once you have submitted your reimbursement request, your submission will be reviewed.
+If there are errors or questions you will be notified by email.
+When your submission is accepted you will receive an email from notifications@cognitoforms.com with the signed and completed form attached.
+Please make sure to check your junk mail and/or make emails from CognitoForms a "safe sender" so that you do not miss these emails. - 7) Approved for Payment: Once the request has been signed by both the recipient and County Division staff, CognitoForms will send an email titled "KCHHD Reimbursement Request Form - APPROVED - {Contract#} {Invoice#}" and attach the completed document.
+Download and retain a copy of your signed reimbursement request for your records. - 8) Routing for Payment: Once the approved request is signed by both the Housing and Homelessness Division and Contractor: - a.
+Invoice paperwork will be submitted to the County Accounting Department for issuing the payment. - b.
+Payment: Kitsap County will pay the request for reimbursement within 30 days of its receipt of the completed request. - c.
+KCHHD staff will submit the invoiced amount for payment to the Department of Commerce.